twtaylor/orbital-news/README.md

 ## Data Sources

-The application will integrate with the following data sources:
+The application integrates with the following data sources:
-- Reddit
+- Reddit (using node-fetch for API requests)
 - Twitter
 - Washington Post